You must use your account mostly for your private, domestic and household use.

-If you have one of these, it will be included in your total minimum payment and will need to be paid straight away.
-If you have both, the higher of the two amounts will be included in the total minimum payment to be paid straight away.
+If you have one of these, it will be included in your total minimum payment and will need to be paid straight away to fix up your account.
+If you have both, the higher of the two amounts will be included in the total minimum payment to be paid.

 This section deals with international transactions.
 This will be relevant for you if you:

 - use a card overseas; or